awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 ------

 To use this script, first save the preceding code as `smtp_credentials_generate.py`\.
-Then, at the command line, execute the following command:
+Then, at the command line, run the following command:

 ```
 python path/to/smtp_credentials_generate.py wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY us-east-1